-When driving for Lyft, you should always know how your pay is calculated.
+When driving with Lyft, you should always know how your pay is calculated.
 Got a question about your earnings?
 Check out our in-depth driver pay breakdown or skip to our frequently asked questions below.

 - When does driver pay calculation start?